jean-pierreBoth/gsearch/README.md

 brew install zeromq
 brew install libsodium

-### with MacOS monterey, BLAS are installed in the Architecture.framework, but you can still installed it and add library path to environmental variables according to homebrew promt message
+### with MacOS monterey, BLAS are installed in the Architecture.framework, but you can still installed it and add library path to environmental variables according to homebrew promt message.
+See above annembed part to see how to use a different openblas in interl-mkl library
 brew install openblas

 cd archaea